quetzal-deploy/quetzal/README.md

 The default is an empty set, meaning that the nix configuration is inherited from the build environment.
 See `man nix.conf`.

 **network.buildShell**
-By passing `--allow-build-shell` and setting `network.buildShell` to a nix-shell compatible derivation (eg. `pkgs.mkShell ...`), it's possible to make morph execute builds from within the defined shell.
+By passing `--allow-build-shell` and setting `network.buildShell` to a nix-shell compatible derivation (eg. `pkgs.mkShell ...`), it's possible to make Quetzal execute builds from within the defined shell.
 This makes it possible to have arbitrary dependencies available during the build, say for use with nix build hooks.
 Be aware that the shell can potentially execute any command on the local system.

 **special deployment options:**

 (per-host granularity)

-`buildOnly` makes morph skip the "push" and "switch" steps for the given host, even if "morph deploy" or "morph push" is executed. (default: false)
+`buildOnly` makes Quetzal skip the "push" and "switch" steps for the given host, even if "quetzal deploy" or "quetzal push" is executed. (default: false)

 `substituteOnDestination` Sets the `--substitute-on-destination` flag on nix copy, allowing for the deployment target to use substitutes.
 See `nix copy --help`. (default: false)